OceanLabs/iOS-Print-SDK/docs/create_print_order.md

 Sample Code
 -----------

-1. Initialize the SDK and provide your API Keys (these can be found in the [Credentials](https://developer.psilov.eu/accounts/credentials/) section of the development dashboard).
+1. Initialize the SDK and provide your API Keys (these can be found in the [Credentials](https://www.kite.ly/accounts/credentials/) section of the development dashboard).
 A typical place for initialization is in your app delegate's `didFinishLaunchingWithOptions:` method.

     ```obj-c
-    #import "OLPSPrintSDK.h"
+    #import "OLKitePrintSDK.h"

-    [OLPSPrintSDK setAPIKey:@"REPLACE_WITH_YOUR_API_KEY" withEnvironment:kOLPSPrintSDKEnvironmentSandbox];
+    [OLKitePrintSDK setAPIKey:@"REPLACE_WITH_YOUR_API_KEY" withEnvironment:kOLKitePrintSDKEnvironmentSandbox];
     ```

     *Note: Sandbox orders will not be printed and posted.
 The Sandbox environment is purely for testing during development.
-If you want to submit a real order that will be printed and posted just use your live API key and the `kOLPSPrintSDKEnvironmentLive` environment*
+If you want to submit a real order that will be printed and posted just use your live API key and the `kOLKitePrintSDKEnvironmentLive` environment*

 2. Create `OLAsset` representations for every image you want to print. `OLAsset` has many constructors (including ones not listed below) to support any use case you may have.